psychemedia/storytelling-notes/stories-n-harp/twa-sisters-binnorie.md

 The two sisters were the daughters of a rich merchant, a Lord, you might say, you might even call him, "a king", such were the times.

+And when their brother, Hugh, came how with the handsome Sir William in tow...

 ...

+As the younger sister, was carried downstream, the elder sister made her way back home, alone, explaining that her sister had spurned Sir William and run off with another.

-Miller's daughter, dressed simply, calls to her father.
+Some little while later, downstream, a miller's daughter, dressed simply, calls to her father.

 Body dragged ashore.
 Fine dress, fine rings on her fingers, a fine necklace round her neck.
 But no sign of where she had come from, or who she might be.

 A passing harper saw the dead, bedraggled body, lying there in its ivory white dress, was taken by her beauty, and vowed to make a song for her.
 But he had business to attend to, a gig to get to that night, and he hastened on his way.

 Some while later, the harper passed that way again.
-Noted the miller's daughter dressed rather more finely than she had been before, noticed the rings on her fingers, the glint of a fine necklace against her breast.
+Noted the miller's daughter dressed rather more finely than she had been before, noticed the rings on her fingers, the glint of __a fine necklace against her breast.__

 `(JC extra verse)`
 *Her body lay for twenty days*
   *Binnorie, O Binnorie*
-*Scoured clean by summer and ??.*
+*Scoured clean by summer and time.*
   *By the bonny mill-dams of Binnorie.*

 As he made his way along the path, a snag of white material caught in a hawthorn bush, an animal run, a scrape, and a small pile of disturbed bones, covered by what looked like long human hair.